ad1tya-rajan/site/README.md

 <h2 id = "about" style="margin-top: 20px; color: #3b6694;">About Me</h2>

 Hello!
 I’m Aditya, a sophomore at UIUC studying Statistics & CS.
-I'm passionate about building intelligent systems, solving complex data problems, and learning about the applications of AI/ML in medicine and biology.
+I'm passionate about building intelligent systems, solving complex data problems, and learning about the applications of AI/ML in medicine and healthcare.

 Please find out more through [my resume.](images/resume.pdf)

 <h2 id = "education" style="color: #3b6694;">Education</h2>
 B.S.
-Statistics and Computer Science, University of Illinois at Urbana-Champaign (_Expected May 2026_)
+Statistics and Computer Science, Minor in Mathematics, University of Illinois at Urbana-Champaign (_Expected May 2026_)

 <h2 id = "work" style="color: #3b6694;">Experience</h2>